eng-gabs/cmms-api/readme.md

 ## API Documentation

-The endpoints are well documented using SwaggerUI available on [this link](https://cmms-api.herokuapp.com/docs/).
+- The endpoints are documented using SwaggerUI available on [this link](https://cmms-api.herokuapp.com/docs/).

-[ ] Detalhar todos os endpoints
+- Basically there are CRUD endpoints for each entity (User, Company, Unit and Asset).
+- There are two endpoints to list objects with pagination: /unit and /asset
+- There is one data aggregated endpoint /company/{id}/info that returns two informations:
+  - Asset Status Summanry: which contains an object with the asset count for each status (Running, Stopped and Alerting)
+  - Critical Assets: Assets with a health level lower than a given threshold or the default (0.75).

 ## How the project is structured